Website of children’s author Paeony Lewis

 + Chatting with the children and reading one or more of my books.

-+ Talking about being an author.
++ Talking about being an author and perseverance.

 + Unraveling the mystery of how a blank sheet of paper leads to the final book.
 I use real examples of original manuscripts, proofs and first illustrations.

 + Questions and Answers (if some advance questions have been planned then the session could be an hour)